May 6, 2019

 Li Ran joined Lone Pine after three years as a financial analyst at Goldman Sachs in New York.

 Li Ran grew up in Beijing, immigrated to New York at age 10.
 She graduated from Harvard College and received an MBA from INSEAD.
 She is fluent in Mandarin Chinese, English and Italian.

 Glenview Capital Management LLC

-Larry Robbins is the Founder, Portfolio Manager and CEO of Glenview Capital Management, a $10.9B investment management firm in its 17th year of operation.
+Larry Robbins is the Founder, Portfolio Manager and CEO of Glenview Capital Management, an $11.2B investment management firm in its 18th year of operation.
 Glenview is focused on delivering attractive absolute returns through an intense focus on deep fundamental research and individual security selection.
-Headquartered in New York City, Glenview has 79 employees, including 37 investment professionals.
+Headquartered in New York City, Glenview has 72 employees, including 34 investment professionals.